-The Light of Days The Untold Story of Women Resistance Fighters in Hitler's Ghettos Young Readers Edition
+The Light of Days Adapted for Young Readers The Untold Story of Women Resistance Fighters in Hitler's Ghettos Young Readers Edition

 This young readers’ edition of the blockbuster New York Times bestseller is the remarkable untold story of the young Jewish women who became resistance fighters against the Nazis during World War II.
 It has already been optioned by Steven Spielberg for a major motion picture.